-Bonus: The restaurant is located right around the corner from the METRORail Red Line train's Museum District Station, making it an easy stop while touring the city's museums, downtown or sporting events.
+Bonus: The restaurant is located right around the corner from the METRORail Red Line train's Museum District Station, making it an easy stop while visiting the city's museums, downtown, or sporting events.

 Currently, there are only half a dozen locations — most of which are in the Houston area — but that could change as the popularity of this place catches on.

 Tip: You can order ahead online by going to the company's website.

 If you prefer your burritos full of greasy goodness and served with a side of love, Taqueria Del Sol is the place to go.
 This mom-and-pop shop has a loyal following as much for its service as for its food, and its burritos are a crowd favorite.
 Guests choose from a long list of fillings — ranging from standard options like chicken breast or barbacoa to more adventurous choices like cactus or beef tongue — and it's all topped with generous helpings of beans, rice, cheese, sour cream, and guacamole.